Republic of Korea Auxiliary Police: The Auxiliary police in culture

 Auxiliary police also appear in dramas and movies when demonstration scene.

 In the comics, Naver Webtoon author Jo Seok frequently describes his experiences in Auxiliary police service by writing a comic book titled "The Sound of Heart" (Hangul: 마음의 소리).
 It was published in June 2007.

 On Naver Webtoons, Seongjeon and Yoon Sung-won are running a cartoon entitled "Beautiful Gunbari" every Monday.
 The writer describes the situation in the mid-2000s when he was serving in the military in a very realistic manner.
 On the other hand, the difference between the existing comics is that the main characters and the order of the group are both women as in the comic universe South Korea has enacted a universal conscription policy which both men and women are required to perform compulsory military service.

 The Dissolution of The Auxiliary Police

 Moon Jae-in, the president, announced plans to completely lift the Republic of Korea Auxiliary Police after 2023.

 As a result, National Police Agency has been cutting staff by 20 percent every year since 2017.

 After the last conscripted conscripts in December 2021, they will be completely abolished after September 2023.
+Finally, in 2023, march, the historic agency was officially disbanded after its long 55 years of service, and the remaining officers who were in the Republic Of Korea Coast Guard were discharged from service in June Fourth the same year, making it unofficially disbanded in that same day.